 Furthermore, ever since their inception, they have been able to set over 20,000 standards which cover everything from health care, manufactured products, food safety to Agriculture and technology.
 In addition to this, they currently have 250 technical committees, 510 subcommittees, and 2478 working groups.

 Also read on Standard Organization of Nigeria (SON)

 Board of members of the International Organization for Standardization

-The ISO consists of individuals who are very successful in finance, industry, and government services.
+The International Standard Organization (ISO) consists of individuals who are very successful in finance, industry, and government services.
 This group of people makes up the Principal Officers of the ISO.
 They are:

 - The Vice President (Policy)

 - The Vice President (Finance)

 In addition, the ISO is also made up of the ISO Council, Technical Management Board, and a network of National Standards representatives from various countries.

 What are the functions of the International Standard Organization?

 - They are saddled with the responsibility of developing International Standards, which they achieve through their experts scattered across the world.